Xon77/Live4Life/README.md

 :warning: Please note that:

+* currently, the code is correctly not highlighted in Github due to a [bug](https://github.com/supercollider/language-supercollider/issues/4), but it is ok in SuperCollider.

 * it is designed for a specific screen size (1920×1200) and an AZERTY keyboard.

 * although the code is available here, the interface and the setup are relatively complex, as this tool is not meant to be a simple graphic user interface (GUI) for a casual, untrained user of SuperCollider, but focused to allow the creation of a lot of combinations tailored to my creative dreams to map sound with space of speakers.